KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 and the master will send commands using these addresses.

 I<sup>2</sup>C allows for multiple master.
 Only one master can control SDA and SCL at a time.
-They fight for control-rights to the bus using a process called "arbitration".
+The masters fight for the right to control the bus using a process called "arbitration".

 [SMBus](https://en.wikipedia.org/wiki/System_Management_Bus) and
 [PMBus](https://en.wikipedia.org/wiki/Power_Management_Bus) are more or less